The Real Reason You Hate Being on Camera (And What You Can Do About It)

 “I hate how I look.”

-“I’m afraid of being judged or what others will say.”
+“I’m afraid of being judged.”

-“It’s too much work to get camera-ready when I work from home.”
+“It’s too much work to get camera-ready.”

 "Thanks, Laura!
 I was able to break through my hangups about being seen on camera, and it's really helped me move my career to the next level." - Virginia, a client